billbostick/badmin/README.md

-This is the badmin readme file
+This is the badmin readme file.
+This is an edit.